gleechi/gleechi.github.io/pages/unity/unity_get_started_sensors.md

 {% include callout.html content="In VirtualGrasp we use the term sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}

-In the default prefab, a sensor setting is configured for any <a data-toggle="tooltip" data-original-title="{{site.data.glossary.Controller}}">controller</a> supported through Unity by [UnityXR](https://docs.unity3d.com/Manual/XR.html).
+In the default prefab, a sensor setting is configured for any <a data-toggle="tooltip" data-original-title="{{site.data.glossary.Controller}}">controller</a> (or <a data-toggle="tooltip" data-original-title="{{site.data.glossary.Sensor}}">sensor</a>) supported through Unity by [UnityXR](https://docs.unity3d.com/Manual/XR.html).

-As you can see in the top of the MyVirtualGrasp component, you can "auto-setup" the whole configuration for some most commonly used sensors, to quickly switch between Oculus controllers, mouse control, finger tracking, and other controllers.
+As you can see in the top of the [MyVirtualGrasp component](unity_component_myvirtualgrasp.html#autosetup--sensors), you can "auto-setup" the whole configuration for some most commonly used sensors, to quickly switch between Oculus controllers, mouse control, finger tracking, and other controllers.
+Read [controllers](controllers.html) page to understand the hardware agnostic feature of VG SDK.

 AutoSetup will take care of a number of settings in the MyVirtualGrasp component.
 You can use VirtualGrasp without a VR headset and your scene does not need to be a VR-enabled scene.
 If you do not have a headset, you can use the "Mouse" auto-setup and control the hands with the mouse.
 If you do have an Oculus Quest headset, we recommend to use "Quest" auto-setup after enabling your scene for VR.